paed01/bpmn-engine/docs/API.md

 - `activity.enter`: An activity is entered
 - `activity.start`: An activity is started
-- `activity.wait`: An event or user task waits for signal
+- `activity.wait`: The activity is postponed for some reason, e.g. a user task is waiting to be signaled or a message is expected
-- `activity.end`: A task has ended successfully
+- `activity.end`: An activity has ended successfully
-- `activity.cancel`: An activity execution was canceled
 - `activity.leave`: The execution left the activity
 - `activity.stop`: Activity run was stopped
+- `activity.throw`: An recoverable error was thrown
 - `activity.error`: An non-recoverable error has occurred

 ## Event Api